Hierarchical Point Attention for Indoor 3D Object Detection: Experiments

 \subsection{Qualitative Results}

 In Figure~\ref{fig:visualize}, we provide qualitative results on both datasets.
 The visualized results are of our methods applied to the Group-Free detectors.
-The qualitative results suggest that our model is able to detect and classify objects of different scales even in complex scenarios containing more than 10 objects (\textit{e.g.}, the example in the bottom row).
+The qualitative results suggest that our model can detect and classify objects of different scales even in complex scenarios containing more than ten objects (\textit{e.g.}, the example in the bottom row).
 By looking into cross-attention weights in the transformer detector, we find that object candidates tend to have higher correlations with points that belong to their corresponding objects.